mysqljs/mysql/Readme.md

 ### Type Casting

-For your convenience, this driver will type cast certain field types into native JavaScript types by default.
+For your convenience, this driver will cast mysql types into native JavaScript types by default.
 The following mappings exist:

 #### Number